25th Oct I reached Arizona some days earlier as planned. My first stop in this state was at a coffee shop in nowhere:

 I had my evening meal at the Deli café at the Market Plaza (in the General Store) in a hurry, because they already closes at 6pm – the store is open until 8pm.
 I ordered a cheap sandwich and the assistant looked disappointed, that I did not order more.
 I also got disappointed and not only by the opening hours, but that the wi-fi was not working.
 There are only a few places with wi-fi and this was the closest one to the campsite.
 Before I was going back to the campsite I used the nearby ATM.
 It did not ask me like it is usual, if I really will take out money there, because a fee will be charged.
 Though I thought there was no fee, but some days later it was drawn of my account.

-28th Oct I awoke already at 6am, but did not dress etc before 8am.
-After breakfast I paid for the night, which had been as well as the upcoming night.
+28th Oct I awoke already at 6am, but did not dress before 8am.
+After breakfast I paid for the night, which had been similar as the last night.
 I parked my car close to the visitors centre and was going by shuttle bus to Hermits Rest.
 I walked around and used also Hermits Trail for a while, because I hoped for a better opportunity for a photo, but there was not.
-Before I walked eastwards to Powell Point with several viewpoints in between, I bought a sandwich at the so-called restaurant, which was not worth its name.
+Before I walked eastwards to Powell Point with several viewpoints in between, I bought a sandwich at the so-called restaurant, which was not worth it’s name.
 They only sold pre-made stuff in plastic and nothing better than sandwiches.

 From this direction the next viewpoint was the Pima Point.
 Here the trail began to become dirty, which means: not paved.
 That was not really a challenge, but the trail was very close to the edge, though I felt uncomfortable.
 I continued anyway, always as far from the edge as possible.
 The viewpoints themselves were secured.